 - All other Lettuces <6.5mg

 Worth mentioning also is that most green plants including cereals like maize, corns and the rest will have an amount of oxalate (to some the amount is just in traces).
 Besides that, other foods which are not greens also contain an amount of oxalates.
 What this simply means, according to nutritionists is it’s hard to completely have a zero oxalate diet.

 Findings have also established our bodies manufacture their oxalate – triggered by Vitamin C which readily exists therein.
 Should you fear greens like spinach or beet greens that are considered as rich-oxalates?
 Well, nutritionists give an okay to eating such greens say once or twice a week (because they supply other extremely important nutrients) – meaning you do not have to completely eliminate such greens from your diet.

 There is this new product which the manufacturer says is a blend of low oxalate greens that you can now buy online to substitute with your ordinary smoothies.
-It is called Dr. Cowan’s Garden Low-Oxalate Greens.
+It is called Dr. Cowan’s Garden Low-Oxalate Greens, check it here.
 Its goal as the maker says is to provide on the “go greens” or ready to use green smoothie supplement.

 In other words, they have blended a variety of greens they say are low in oxalic acid and packed them ready for use.
 The product comes in a 120-gram jar and they are currently selling it at $45.

 Let’s give Dr. Cowan’s Garden Low-Oxalate Green Powder a short Review.
 Shall we?